Your cookie preferences

 Is any other help available for my gas and electricity bills?

-If you don't qualify for benefits like the Winter Fuel Payment, Cold Weather Payment or Warm Home Discount, you can at least see if there are cheaper energy deals available (though it's unlikely as long as the energy market remains volatile).
+If you don't qualify for benefits like the Winter Fuel Payment, Cold Weather Payment or Warm Home Discount, you can at least see if there are cheaper energy deals available.
+If you're not on a fixed deal, it's very likely you can save.

 It takes minutes to run a quick comparison of your current plan.
 All you need is your postcode and tariff name to compare online with Uswitch.